 This is going to be a bit of an ongoing post as i have started to prepare to fit the Omex 600 System to the Opel Manta and thought it would be good to update this post as i go along with diagrams, setup etc.. in case anyone else is looking to do the same thing as its quite hard to get much info.

-So i bought the Omex 600 to replace the Webcon Alpha system as i had a few issues with it and they no longer make or support it 🙁 so long term it would have to go at some point.
+So i bought the Omex 600 to replace the Webcon Alpha system as they no longer make or support it 🙁 so long term it would have to go at some point as it would just be too complicated to keep getting it adjusted if things change on the engine setup.

 I bought the 600 ECU and bare loom as im going to use all the connectors from the Webcon loom as its quite well put together and saves money on buying all new connectors.
 The base loom from the Webcon has the relays and a lot of the basic wires like live and neural so i will be reusing that and adding in the Omex loom to complete a custom fit one where everything will be just where i want it so, in the long run, it will be far better.